 - “Uplift” by Mia Perelman, 2013 (miapearlman.com)

 - “Prismatic Clock” by SoSo Limited, 2019.
-Light Installation.
-(Stuart Street just after “Salade Tea Doors”) (www.sosolimited.com)
+Light Installation at 316 Stuart Street.
+In the window.
+Just after “Salade Tea Doors”) (www.sosolimited.com)

 This gallery is in approximate order.